 Introduction

-When it comes to measuring customer experience (CX), choosing the right metric is crucial.
+When it comes to measuring customer experience (CX), choosing the right customer experience metrics is crucial.
 Three popular metrics dominate the landscape: Customer Satisfaction Score (CSAT), Net Promoter Score (NPS), and Customer Effort Score (CES).

 Each serves a different purpose.
 Understanding when and how to use them can elevate your CX program and drive better business outcomes.